Induced subgraphs of graphs with large chromatic number. IV. Consecutive holes: Jets of a shower

 A set of integers $\mathcal{A}$ is {\em dense} if for all $a_1,a_2\in \mathcal{A}$ with $a_1<a_2$, there does not exist $b$ with $a_1<b<a_2$ such that $b,b+1\notin \mathcal{A}$; that is, there are no two consecutive numbers both missing from $\mathcal{A}$ between the first and last members of $\mathcal{A}$.
 If $\mathcal{A},\mathcal{B}$ are sets of integers, we define $\mathcal{A}+\mathcal{B} = \{a+b:\;a\in \mathcal{A}, b\in \mathcal{B}\}$.
 Thus if $\mathcal{A}$ is dense, then for any integer $t$, $\mathcal{A}+\{t,t+1\}$ is a set of consecutive integers of cardinality at least $|\mathcal{A}|+1$.

 Any subset of the floor of a shower is called a {\em mat}; and for a w-bend, we define its floor to be its only mat.
 The {\em size} of a mat $M$ is the maximum of $d_G(w_1,w_2)$ over all pairs $w_1,w_2$ of vertices in the same component of $G[M]$.
 If $M$ is a mat for a shower or w-bend $\mathcal{S}$, a jet $J$ is an {\em $M$-jet} if there is no edge of $J$ with an end in $L_k\setminus M$ and an end in $L_{k-1}$.
 We define the {\em $M$-jetset} as the set of all lengths of $M$-jets.
 A w-bend $(L_0\l L_k,U)$ is {\em $\lambda$-stable} if $k\ge \lambda$ and $L_i$ is stable for $k-\lambda\le i\le k-1$.
 In this section we prove the following.
+(Note that the next result immediately implies the long odd holes conjecture, via \ref{getubend}, so if we only wanted the long odd holes conjecture we could stop here.)

 \begin{thm} Let $\nu\ge 2$ be an integer, and let $G$ be a triangle-free graph.
 If $\mathcal{S}$ is a $\nu$-stable shower or w-bend in $G$, and $M$ is a mat for $\mathcal{S}$ of size at least $3^{\nu+2}$, then there is a set $\mathcal{A}$ of integers, realized by a set of $(\nu+1)$-monotone, $3\nu^2$-wasteful $M$-jets, such that $|\mathcal{A}|\le \nu+1$, and $\mathcal{A}$ includes a dense subset of cardinality $\nu$, and there are two members of $\mathcal{A}$ that differ by $1$ or $3$. \end{thm} \Proof We proceed by induction on $\nu$.
 Thus we assume that either $\nu=2$ or the result holds for $\nu-1$.
 We claim we may assume: \\ \\ (1) {\em There is a u-bend $\mathcal{S}_1 = (L_0\l L_k,U)$ contained in $\mathcal{S}$, and with $L_k\subseteq M$, of size at least $3^{\nu+2}/2-\nu$.} \\ \\ Assume first that $\mathcal{S}$ is a $\nu$-stable shower in $G$, and $M$ is a mat of size at least $3^{\nu+2}$.
 Let $P$ be an induced path of $G[M]$ with ends $w_1,w_2$, where $d_G(w_1,w_2)\ge 3^{\nu+2}$.
 If $\mathcal{S}$ contains a $\nu$-sprinkler with floor a subset of $V(P)$, then the theorem holds, so we assume not.
 By \ref{getubend} with $\mu = 3^{\nu+2}/2-\nu$, it follows that $\mathcal{S}$ contains a u-bend as in the claim.
 Next we assume that $\mathcal{S}$ is a w-bend, of size at least $3^{\nu+2}$; then the claim follows from \ref{wtou}.
 This proves (1).